Hunting and Firearms Safety Courses

 The Hunter Safety education program has two components.

 1. You must successfully complete the online component at Hunter Course.
-For 2018-19, this component of the Hunter Safety Course is being offered free of charge to first time hunters who are residents of PEI.
+Currently, this component of the Hunter Safety Course is being offered free of charge to first time hunters who are residents of PEI.
 However, before you register on the site you must call 902-368-6080 to get an access code for the on-line component.

 2. After successfully completing the on-line component, the site will issue a Field Day Voucher.
 This voucher enables you to participate in a field day where you will receive extra training and the instructor will confirm your knowledge and understanding of the on-line course materials.
 When you receive your voucher, call 902-368-4683 to confirm your attendance for the field day.